May is Hepatitis Awareness Month and May 19th is Designated Hepatitis Testing Day

 Are you at risk?
 Take the Hepatitis Risk Assessment.

-Hepatitis or inflammation of the liver can be caused by viruses, medication, toxins, excessive alcohol intake but most commonly by viruses named Hepatitis A, B or C. Hepatitis A and B can be prevented by vaccination but there is no vaccine available to prevent Hepatitis C.
+Hepatitis or inflammation of the liver can be caused by viruses, medication, toxins, excessive alcohol intake but most commonly by viruses named Hepatitis A, B or C.

 Acute Hepatitis is a short lived illness which may have no symptoms or cause symptoms such as nausea, jaundice, abdominal pain, fatigue and fever.
-Unfortunately, about 60-70% of infected individuals will progress to Chronic Hepatitis, some of whom will develop cirrosis and /or liver cancer.
-Although Hepatis C infection may not produce symptoms and decades can pass before symptoms of chronic liver disease may develop, infected individuals are still contagious.
+Unfortunately, about 60-70% of infected individuals will progress to Chronic Hepatitis, some of whom will develop cirrhosis and /or liver cancer.
+Although Hepatitis C infection may not produce symptoms and decades can pass before symptoms of chronic liver disease may develop, infected individuals are still contagious.
 It is thought that half of all people infected with Hepatitis C do not know they are infected- the only way to find out, is to get tested.
 Treatment stops the progress of liver disease and lowers the possibility of transmission.

-- Hepatitis C is the most common bloodborne infection in the US with estimates between 2.7-3.9 million people living with the disease.
+- Hepatitis C is the most common bloodborne infection in the US with estimates between 2.7-3.9 million people living with the

 On a separate note, it is important to point out that Kentucky is one of the unhealthiest states in our nation; but, a few healthy lifestyle choices could change this.
 First, eating normally proportioned helpings of nutritious foods including at least five fruits and vegetables a day can lower weight and reduce heart disease and diabetes.
 Second, exercising about 30 minutes per day can lower blood pressure.
 Third, avoiding the use of tobacco products can reduce several types of cancer.
 Finally, making sure you get your needed preventive screenings can detect diseases early and greatly increase your chances for a positive health outcomes, while receiving your recommended vaccinations can prevent acquiring disease in the first place.